Key Takeaways:

 - 55% of employees insured via ICHRAs or QSEHRAs in 2023 were age 44 or younger.

-It’s important to note that there are some understandable reasons driving interest and adoption in ICHRAs.
-In fact, there are, of course, a number of situations in which ICHRAs or QSEHRAs may be the best available option for employers to support employee health care coverage.
+It’s important to note that there are some understandable reasons driving interest in and adoption of ICHRAs.
+In fact, there are a number of situations in which ICHRAs or QSEHRAs may be the best available option for employers to support employee health care coverage.

 First and foremost, employers that don’t intend to contribute at least 50% contribution toward total employee healthcare spending may be well-served by offering ICHRAs, which allow employers to specify and cap in advance the maximum amount of reimbursement available to each employee each one-year term.

-This type of risk-limiting arrangement can be appealing to employers, especially those on the smaller side that may not have sufficient resources to fund traditional employer-based health insurance coverage.
+This type of risk-limiting arrangement can be appealing to employers, especially those on the smaller side who may not have sufficient resources to fund traditional employer-based health insurance coverage.

 Further, despite requiring employees to submit monthly any healthcare bills for which they are seeking reimbursement, ICHRAs are also considerably less complex and labor-intensive to administer than traditional employer-sponsored health plan management, which appeals to employers that may lack the necessary human resources or finance department/professional(s) capable of handling the workload.